containerd/stargz-snapshotter/docs/ctr-remote.md

            http://registry2:5000/golang:1.15.3-esgz-hello-world
 ```

-The syntax of the `--mount` option is conpatible to containerd's `ctr` tool and [corresponds to the OCI Runtime Spec](https://github.com/opencontainers/runtime-spec/blob/v1.0.2/config.md#mounts).
+The syntax of the `--mount` option is compatible to containerd's `ctr` tool and [corresponds to the OCI Runtime Spec](https://github.com/opencontainers/runtime-spec/blob/v1.0.2/config.md#mounts).
 You need to specify the following key-value pairs with comma separators.

 |Field|Description|